The Tenuous Future, Mediocre Design, and Negligible Payouts of Netflix

 InstantWatcher to the rescue?

-Yes, the simple ability to see what’s popular on Netflix — or filter out all non-HD titles, for example — requires a separate website.
+Yes, the simple ability to see what's popular on Netflix -- or filter out all non-HD titles, for example -- requires a separate website.
 Are you kidding me?
 Is Netflix still in beta or something, all these years later?
-This doesn’t even begin to get into the kind of social features that Netflix should revolve around — what are your real-world friends liking/recommending/watching? — which Spotify embodies as Netflix’s all-you-can eat equivalent in the music world.2 If you’re a Netflix user, check out InstantWatcher, click on any of the categories in the red nav up top, and discover the wonders that a simple “sort by” functionality brings to the table.
+This doesn't even begin to get into the kind of social features that Netflix should revolve around -- what are your real-world friends liking/recommending/watching? -- which Spotify embodies as Netflix's all-you-can eat equivalent in the music world. ((I should note that, despite being a paying Spotify user, I think their service would be much stronger with an editorial component as seen at work in their chief competitor in the U.S. -- and another former employer of mine -- Rhapsody.))
+If you're a Netflix user, check out InstantWatcher, click on any of the categories in the red nav up top, and discover the wonders that a simple "sort by" functionality brings to the table.

 Consumer vs. Creator